MycroftAI/documentation/_pages/integration-testrunner.md

 ![message tester](../img/message-tester.png)

-Not surprisingly it yields the same result as the test runner.
+Not surprisingly it yields the same result as the Integration Test Runner.